 The Latest: Trumps dance with military members at final ball

-WASHINGTON - The Latest on Donald Trump's inauguration as the 45th president of the United States : 11:15 p.m.
-President Donald Trump and first lady Melania Trump are taking part in a traditional dance and cake-cutting with members of the U.S. military.
+Washington a The Latest on Donald Trump's inauguration as the 45th president of the United States : President Donald Trump and first lady Melania Trump are taking part in a traditional dance and cake-cutting with members of the U.S. military.
 The newly sworn-in president is dancing with U.S. Navy Petty Officer 2nd Class Catherine Cartmell of Newport, Rhode Island.

 Add your comments below